zhaoyi0113/mongodb-topology/README.md

 });
 ```

-It will print the topology tree for this instance as below:
+It will print the topology tree for this instance as below.
 ```json
 {
     "databases": [